 A course designed to prepare teacher candidates to recognize and deal with the various problems encountered in the teaching of reading at the junior and senior high school levels.
 The following topics are included: assessment of reading levels, approaches to reading instruction, reading in the content areas.

-Advanced Curriculum Practice: Business half unit
+Advanced Curriculum Practice: Business 0.5 unit EDUC 5345

 Advanced Curriculum Practice: